AnanyaS-03/ML/AB Testing on product display/Readme.md

 # 🧪 A/B Testing - Product Display using Streamlit

-This project simulates A/B testing of two product page layouts on an e-commerce platform (inspired by Meesho).
+This project simulates A/B testing of two product page layouts on an e-commerce platform.
 The goal is to determine which version performs better in terms of user engagement, by tracking actions like **view** and **add to cart**.

 ---

 ## 🎯 Project Objective

-In real-world platforms like Meesho, changing the UI/UX of a product listing page can significantly impact conversion rates.
+In real-world platforms changing the UI/UX of a product listing page can significantly impact conversion rates.
 This project helps test that using two different display versions of the same product and tracking user behavior.

 We simulate: